krkrsdl2/krkrsdl2/README.en_US.md

 Kirikiri SDL2 can also be compiled to [WebAssembly](https://webassembly.org/) with [Emscripten](https://emscripten.org/).
 A demonstration project playable in your web browser is available here: https://krkrsdl2.github.io/krkrsdl2/

+## A note on running commercial games

+Running unmodified commercial games using this project is not supported.
+Please use [Wine](https://www.winehq.org/) or [Kirikiroid2](https://play.google.com/store/apps/details?id=org.tvp.kirikiri2) instead.

 ## Download

 The following builds are automatically built from the latest source code by Github Actions.